-Hyderabad, India – India’s Minister of Law & Justice & Minister of Electronics & Information Technology Ravi Shankar Prasad reiterated India’s commitment to the multistakeholder model during the Opening Ceremony of the Internet Corporation of Assigned Names & Numbers’ (ICANN’s) 57th Public Meeting today.
+Hyderabad, India – India’s Minister of Law & Justice and Minister of Electronics and Information Technology Ravi Shankar Prasad reiterated India’s commitment to the multistakeholder model during the Opening Ceremony of the Internet Corporation of Assigned Names & Numbers’ (ICANN’s) 57th Public Meeting today.

 To expand India’s participation in the multistakeholder model, ICANN will work with India’s stakeholders, including the Government of India, to develop a structured framework focusing on fostering the development of the DNS industry in India.
 The framework will concentrate on capacity building for India’s stakeholders, gearing them up for active participation in ICANN & the multistakeholder model of Internet governance.

-India currently leads the world with seven internationalized country code top-level domain names delegated & eight more have successfully passed evaluation.
+India currently leads the intercontinental with seven internationalized country code top-level domains delegated & eight more have successfully passed evaluation.
 There is also a Neo-Brahmi script panel in place that is defining the rules for the nine scripts used in India for evaluating future top-level domain applications work.
-This will serve communities using these scripts globally, paving the way for a multilingual & more inclusive Internet.
+This will serve communities using these scripts globally, paving the way for a multilingual and more inclusive Internet.

 ICANN57 is the first post-IANA stewardship transition public meeting & also the first Annual General Meeting under the new Meetings Strategy.

 ICANN Board Chair Dr. Stephen Crocker added, “The globe is watching closely to see how a post-transition ICANN community handles its new found role. & much of that focus will be on those of you who are involved in enhancing ICANN’s accountability & transparency.”